fieldtrip/website/development/realtime/fmri.md

 There are essentially two steps involved for using this mechanis

-1. Start a FieldTrip buffer server on some machine and port number in the network, e.g. on mentat069:1972.
+1. Start a FieldTrip buffer server on some machine and port number in the network, e.g., on mentat069:1972.
 2. On the scanner console, start **gui_streamer** and enter "mentat069" as well as "1972" in the "hostname" and "port" input fields, then press "Connect".
     If the connection could be made, the color of the input fields will switch to green.
 You can now start scanning and have a look at the **gui_streamer** window to monitor the number of scans etc.